 Being the parent of a transgender child is lonely.
 There's a good chance you don't know anyone else with a child who is transgender.
 If you do, consider yourself lucky.
 But unlike with other events in your child's life, there isn't someone you can reach out to ask your questions to.
 You don't have that mom who has gone before you and knows all the tips and tricks.
 Or the friend who is good at knowing what the next right thing is and has all the answers.

 Find people who are willing to share their experiences.

 You don't have to bring them into your circle if you don't want to.
 Sometimes it's helpful to learn from those who have gone before you.
 But sometimes, it helps to be able to talk to someone who knows what you've been through.
 Who can say, "I've been there, and I get it."
 Who can point you to resources and answer your questions.

-I’m happy to be that person for you.
-If you feel comfortable sharing with me, I’m happy to listen to your story and answer any questions you have.
+I'm happy to be that person for you.
+If you feel comfortable sharing with me, I'm happy to listen to your story and answer any questions you have.
 My email box is always open.
-You can trust that what you tell me will stay private unless you give me permission to share what you’ve told me.
-In five years, I’ve only ever shared one idea that one person shared with me, and it had to do with the holidays (and it was an excellent idea).
+You can trust that what you tell me will stay private unless you give me permission to share what you tell me.
+In five years, I've only ever shared one idea that one person shared with me, which had to do with the holidays (and it was an excellent idea).

 Have you found your people yet?
 If not, what are you struggling with in this area?
 Share it in the comments, and let's see if we can figure it out.